Netwear7/Python-player-fight/readme.md

-Go to DataAccess/Db_connect.py add your database credential.
+create a copie of '.env.example' file named .env and add your database username and password.

+Package n:

+-Python decouple /!\